wisc7/HDDBurnIn/README.md

 # HDDBurnIn

-a script to run a burn in for a new hdd, runs smartctl -t short then
+a script to run a burn in for a new hdd

+runs
+ smartctl -t short
+then